victorFernandezF/Morse-Converter/README.md

 ## Info
 ### Descrition
 Are you trying to send an s.o.s message in morse code?
-Don´t worry that little progrram tells you the correct dots and dashes for your message.
+Don´t worry that little program tells you the correct dots and dashes for your message.
 This program converts any single word (the user enters) to morse code.

 ### language
 Python

 ### status
-In progress: Signs not allow yet.
+All characters in the morse code alphabet are now allowed.

 ### installation
 > - Download the morse.exe